Hexagram 20:

 jiàothe teaching, instruction, doctrines

 The wind blows over the earth: the image of Contemplation.
-Thus the kings of old visited the regions of the world, contemplated the people, and gave them instruction.
-The tech company founder who regularly reads user feedback, the politician who actually visits constituents, the researcher who fieldworks—this is the pattern.
+Thus the ancient kings visited the regions of the world, contemplated the people, and gave them instruction.
+The CEO who reads user feedback, the astronaut who photographs Earth—observation that transforms into teaching.

 Historical Context